Shresta-Voruganti/ai-wardrobe1/README.md

 cd ..
 npm start
 ```
-5. Access the Smart Wardrobe system by visiting http://localhost:3000 in your web browser.
+5. Access the AI Wardrobe system by visiting http://localhost:3000 in your web browser.

 ## Demo